ssahovic/confluent-rbac-demo/README.md

 SSH =  SSH  Access: ssh -i ~/keys/hackathon-temp-key.pem ec2-user@pubip
 ZOOKEEPER =  --zookeeper pubip:2181
 ```
+It will take a while to configure and start every service in aws compute instance.

 ## login into compute instance
 A AWS compute instance is created.
 You can login into AWS compute via